 NHS Wales Decarbonisation Strategic Delivery Plan Initiative HDUHB Actions Responsibility Ambition date Conduct a review of medical gas and inhaler procurement to better understand the supplier emissions breakdown.
-Procurement March 2023 Develop a template for approaching HDUHB's top 100 suppliers (by value) to establish product-specific carbon emission information.
+Procurement By 2025 Develop a template for approaching HDUHB's top 100 suppliers (by value) to establish product-specific carbon emission information.
 This data should be collected annually.
 Procurement March 2023 25.
 NWSSP will transition to a market-based approach for supply chain Share the key findings from the initial engagement with these top 100 suppliers across the Health Board and with NWSSP teams (including Transformational Procurement Team).
-Procurement May 2022 emissions accounting.
+Procurement May 2023 emissions accounting.
 Establish a system for engaging with the top 100 suppliers periodically (e.g., two-yearly) to undertake due diligence on supplier carbon emissions calculations.
-Procurement May 2022 Incorporate Welsh Government Policy Procurement Notes 06/21 and 12/21 into tender processes.
+Procurement May 2023 Incorporate Welsh Government Policy Procurement Notes 06/21 and 12/21 into tender processes.
 With the support of NWSSP, continue developing a template for tenders that incorporates decarbonisation.
-Procurement March 2022 HDUHB will take advice from NWSSP on updated carbon footprint methodology and the need to collect market-based carbon emission data.
+Procurement March 2023 HDUHB will take advice from NWSSP on updated carbon footprint methodology and the need to collect market-based carbon emission data.
 It will also engage with the forthcoming Welsh Government procurement workstream.
-Procurement March 2022 26.
+Procurement March 2023 26.
 NWSSP will expand its current Sustainable Procurement Code of Practice to include a framework for assessing the sustainability credentials of suppliers.
 HDUHB Procurement to respond as required to outcome of NWSSP Procurement actions.
 Procurement твс 27.
 Value to the local supply chain will be maximised, whilst maintaining high standards for goods and services.
 HDUHB Procurement to respond as required to outcome of NWSSP Procurement actions.
-Procurement твс 28.
+Procurement ТВС 28.
 100% REGO-backed electricity will be procured by 2025, and 100% offset gas by 2030.
 HDUHB will continue to work with appropriate teams across NHS Wales to maintain 100% REGO backed electricity supply.
 Procurement твс 29.
 NWSSP Procurement Services will embed NHS Wales's decarbonisation ambitions in procurement procedures by mandating suppliers to decarbonise.
 HDUHB Procurement to respond as required to outcome of NWSSP Procurement actions.
-Procurement твс 30.
-Sustainability will be embedded within strategic governance - NWSSP Procurement Services will work across Wales to champion decarbonisation in the supply chain, and influence decarbonisation TBCambitions for buildings and transport.
+Procurement ТВС 30.
+Sustainability will be embedded within strategic governance - NWSSP Procurement Services will work across Wales to champion decarbonisation in the supply chain, and influence decarbonisation TBC ambitions for buildings and transport.
 HDUHB Procurement to respond as required to outcome of NWSSP Procurement actions.
-Procurement твс 31.
-NWSSP Procurement Services will improve supply chain logistics and distribution to reduce the carbon emissions from associated transport.
-HDUHB Procurement to respond as required to outcome of NWSSP Procurement actions.
-Procurement твс 32.
-NWSSP Procurement Services will actively develop and support procurement requirements to support implementation of this Strategic Delivery Plan.
-HDUHB Procurement to respond as required to outcome of NWSSP Procurement actions.
-Procurement твс
+Procurement TBC